 Cinderella overhears their conversation and instantly perks up with determination to go to the palace, see the prince and prove that the other night wasn’t a dream.

-As Cinderella sneaks into the castle pretending to be the royal mouse catcher, the prince meets Anastasia and proves he’s not as stupid as I feared since he instantly realizes that Anastasia’s not the girl he danced with at the ball and politely apologizes before sending them home.
+As Cinderella sneaks into the castle pretending to be the royal mouse catcher, the prince meets Anastasia.
+He proves to not be as stupid as I feared since he instantly realizes that Anastasia’s not the girl he danced with at the ball and politely apologizes before sending them home.
 However, Bitch will have none of that and casts a spell over him that makes him forget Cinderella and have Anastasia replace her in his memories.
 He turns around and proposes to her and she wildly accepts while sticking the ring on the wrong hand.

 Jaq and Gus witness this and go to warn Cinderella who is confronting the prince.
 Cinderella tries to get the prince to recognize her, but he can’t escape the spell so he doesn’t understand.
 She’s dragged away for royal mouse catcher business before she can talk further.